Cristián Muñoz (footballer, born 1983): Managerial career

+In 2024, he signed with Barnechea.

+In 2025, Muñoz switched to Universidad de Concepción and won the 2025 Liga de Ascenso.

 Personal life

 He is nicknamed La Nona, a spanish form of Nonna (grandmother in Italian).
 This nickname was given by his teammate Gamadiel García when he was 21 years old, due to the fact that he had many wrinkles in the face.